All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Main street; (centre) Vicolo della Grondarella, a vaulted passage showing sections of "opus reticulatum" an ancient Roman construction technique; (right) bell tower of the parish church (Collegiata di S. Maria Assunta) and a small oratory (Arciconfraternita della Misericordia e di S. Giovanni Decollato)

-Similar to Trevignano, Anguillara was built on the ruins of ancient Roman villas, such as that belonging to Rutilia Polla, a Roman matron of the time of Emperor Trajan, who is mentioned in Justinian's Digest (a VIth century compilation of Roman law) for having bought fishing rights in the part of the lake near Anguillara.
-The reason why the matron was mentioned in the Digest is that the level of the water in the lake rose some years after Rutilia Polla bought her rights and Roman law experts had to decide how these were affected by the change.
+Similar to Trevignano, Anguillara was built on the ruins of ancient Roman villas, such as that belonging to Rutilia Polla, a Roman matron of the time of Emperor Trajan, who is mentioned in Justinian's Digest (a VIth century compilation of Roman law) for having bought ten feet of ground around the lake near Anguillara.
+The reason why the matron was mentioned in the Digest is that some years later the level of the water rose and Roman law experts had to decide whether the ten feet of land owned by Rutilia Polla were those which were under water, or those around the water.

 (left) Fountain with the symbols of the town; (right) Rocca di Anguillara